zappascout/devil_notes-sources/docs/notes_16_devil.md

 The model also has shortcomings.
 For example, it can generate racist, sexist, and bigoted text, as well as superficially plausible content that, upon further inspection, is factually inaccurate, undesirable, or unpredictable.

 The problem, in other words, is the same as for all other current "AI": it's not intelligent, it just *simulates* intelligence.
-It doesn't take much imagination to see how such an equation might be—and is being—abused.
+It doesn't take much imagination to see how such an equation might be—*and is being*—abused.
 [llm]:https://hai.stanford.edu/news/how-large-language-models-will-transform-science-society-and-ai

 ###333